Codeup-Screeps/1screeps/README.md

 ## Getting Started

-You'll need to create a `screeps.json` file in the root of the project.
+You'll need to create a `screeps.json` file in the root of the project and add in your own token generated from your Screeps account.
 A `screeps.example.json` has been added to the project as a template.

 Next, open a terminal at the root of this project and run `npm install` to install the dependencies.